-Would You Like to Live in an Old Town Apartment Rental in Chicago?
+Would You Like to Live in Old Town Rentals in Chicago?

-There’s a lot to love about Old Town apartments for rent, whether you choose a studio apartment or a one-, two- or three-bedroom unit.
-Living in this historically popular neighborhood means being close to the lake and downtown, and being part of a vibrant area teeming with things to do.
+Living in Old Town apartment buildings in this historically popular neighborhood means being close to the lake and downtown, and being part of a vibrant area teeming with things to do.
 From German immigrants to hippies to yuppies and families, Old Town has always been a special destination for Chicagoans.
 Once you get off the main thoroughfares, the charming, narrow streets and brick-paved alleyways are lined with beautiful Victorian homes and mature trees.

 What Is There to Do Here?